 Does North Korea have miniaturized nuclear warheads?

 No, but it is working toward its stated goal of placing a nuclear warhead small enough to be placed atop an ICBM that could target the United States.
-Last year, North Korea conducted two nuclear tests it claimed were miniaturized hydrogen bombs.
-U.S. officials discounted the claim that the first test in January had been successful; however, the second test in September produced the largest of the five nuclear tests it has conducted since 2006.
+In September, 2017 North Korea conducted it's largest underground nuclear test to date that it claimed was a hydrogen bomb.
+U.S. intelligence later confirmed that was likely the case.

 Where are the closest American troops?